Hello World, I'm Joyce! đź‘‹

 • Organized biweekly outings, events, and activities.

-• Teaching Assistant (ACSL Junior Division Prep, 42 students, 3 terms): developed weekly progress checks, homework, and in-class problem sets.
+• Teaching Assistant (ACSL Junior Division Prep, 42 students across 3 terms): developed class assignments.

-• Teaching Assistant (AP CS A, 64 students, 4 terms): created tutorial videos with worked solutions.
+• Teaching Assistant (AP CS A, 64 students across 4 terms): created tutorial videos with worked solutions.

-• Teaching Assistant (AP Capstone, 46 students, 3 terms): mentored and facilitated individual research projects.
+• Teaching Assistant (AP Capstone, 46 students across 3 terms): mentored individual research projects.

-• Teaching Assistant (USACO Silver, 15 students, 1 term): bi-weekly debugging sessions; USACO Bronze (14 students, 1 term): graded weekly checks, homework, and problem sets.
+• Teaching Assistant (USACO Bronze, 14 students in 1 term): graded weekly checks, homework, and problem sets.

 Korea Business Competition — 2021–2022